 a.
 State the risks to service provision of the project failing or not being taken forward (e.g. failure to deliver statutory duties); and b.
-Mitigating actions proposed for managing those risks (Contract Standing Orders Applicable Standard section 11)
+Mitigating actions proposed for managing those risks

-6. Approved Business Case (Enclose a copy of the approved business case for this tender as required in The Highland Council Contract Standing Orders 4i.
-Also, sustainability and Equal Opportunities Impact Assessment as per Contract Standing Orders section 10 if applicable)
+6. Approved Business Case (Enclose a copy of the approved business case for this tender as required in The Board's Contract Standing Orders.
+Also, sustainability and Equal Opportunities Impact Assessment if applicable)